We follow Curriculum for Excellence (Early Level) which consists of eight areas:

-The children participate in music and movement sessions with our specialist music teacher in the Junior School Music room twice a week.
+The children participate in a music and movement session with our specialist music teacher in the Junior School Music room.

 Physical Education (PE)

 The children enjoy a weekly Physical Education session with our specialist PE teacher.
-These sessions take place in our well-equipped school games hall, extend the children’s gross motor skills and encourage cooperation and teamwork.
+This session takes place in our well-equipped school games hall, extends the children’s gross motor skills and encourages cooperation and teamwork.

-The children attend a Gymnastics session each week which is delivered by a fully qualified coach from our partners Hamilton Gymnastics.
-Our gymnastics hall is equipped with sprung floor, parallel bars and a range of mats and beams to encourage children to take risks using the approved professional equipment.
+The children attend a Gymnastics session each week which is delivered by a fully qualified coach from Hamilton Gymnastics Club.
+The children are encouraged to take risks using the approved professional equipment.